kaste/Compare-Side-By-Side/README.md

 ---
   - Highlight colours and other options can be configured in SBSCompare.sublime-settings
   - To access: *Preferences -> Package Settings -> Compare Side-By-Side*
-  - Default colours are optimized for the base16 colour scheme
+  - Default colours are optimized for the base16 colour scheme in ST3